 Our own sleep habits can remain a mystery to us.
 We may need a disgruntled partner or roommate to enlighten us to the truth about something mild, like snoring, to something more serious, like grinding or clenching your teeth.

-Bruxism is the act of grinding or clenching your teeth, especially at nighttime.
+is the act of grinding or clenching your teeth, especially at nighttime.
 Many people who suffer from bruxism can be completely unaware that they have an actual, treatable health condition.
-In fact, studies have shown that as many as eight percent of adults and a third of children grind their teeth at night.
+In fact, studies have shown that as many as grind their teeth at night.

 While a complaint from an outside observer can be helpful, it’s not the only form of diagnosis.
 There are other signs you can watch out for if you think you may suffer from bruxism.